To view or leave comments on this story, click HERE.

-Other than the fact that these Sloppy Joes are delicious, I didn’t really piece together why I loved them so much until Marge mentioned on Facebook yesterday that this is the recipe that Jo made for our lunches at Old Mission Peninsula School back in the 1960s and 70s.
+Other than the fact that these Sloppy Joes are delicious, I didn’t really piece together why I loved them so much until her daughter, my friend Marge Long, mentioned that this is the recipe that Jo made for our lunches at Old Mission Peninsula School back in the 1960s and 70s.
 You know, back when our school cooks like Jo Brown, Lucile Lindsey and Clarissa Boursaw made kids’ lunches from scratch.
 (Remember the cinnamon rolls?)

 Old Mission Gazette is Reader Supported.